keithclark/atari-chunked-blits/README.md

 2. Using this value we can compute how much data we can safely blit without impacting the IRQ.
 3. If we can complete the entire blit before the IRQ is due, just start the blitter in HOG mode and exit.
 Otherwise...
 4. Set `FFFF8A38` (BLITTER_Y_COUNT) to our computed value
 5. Start the blitter in HOG mode.
-If calcuation was correct it should complete before the interrupt.
+If calculation was correct it should complete before the interrupt.
 6. Wait for the interrupt to be handled
 7. Repeat the process until all chunks are complete.